Anne Ellegood: Hammer Museum (2009–2019)

 In 2018, Ellegood was one of thirty curators, museum directors, and art world figures who signed an open letter to the New York Times in support of the politically-outspoken director Laura Raicovich upon her resignation from the Queens Museum.
 Shortly after, the museum held the fourth iteration of the "Made in L.A." biennial, which was curated by Erin Christovale and Ellegood.
 The curators showcased 32 artists of a "diverse group, both demographically as well as in the type of work they are making", according to Artnet News, and tried to avoid a focus on works that responded to the actions of the Donald Trump administration.

 The Institute of Contemporary Art, Los Angeles (ICA LA) and the Hammer Museum jointly hosted the exhibition Witch Hunt leading up to the 2020 U.S. presidential election.
 Organized by the institutions' respective curators, Connie Butler and Ellegood, the exhibition includes fifteen mid-career women artists.
 The ARTnews reviewer found: "Using the witch hunt as a framework... [the curators] implied that there is something witchy about the women artists represented here, that they may bring to light certain truths that could trigger mobs."
 At the 2020 iteration of the Armory Show, an international art show in New York City, Ellegood led one of three curated sections, "Platform".

 Museum administration (2019–present)

 Following the retirement of executive director Elsa Longhauser, the Institute of Contemporary Art, Los Angeles, appointed Ellegood to lead the museum in 2019.
 Museum administrators and curators Apsara DiQuinzio, Rita Gonzalez and Ellegood were noted to be part of a "core group" in the development of the Feminist Art Coalition, which was announced in late 2019.
 In 2024, the museum announced plans to purchase its building in the Arts District and an expansion which would include a café and space and studios for its artists-in-residence.

-The New York Times reported that Ellegood was a candidate for director of the Hammer Museum with Philbin's departure in 2024; the position was ultimately filled by ICA Philadelphia director Zoë Ryan.
+The New York Times reported that Ellegood was a candidate for director of the Hammer Museum with Philbin's departure in 2024.
+While at ICA LA, Ellegood co-curated the exhibition Scratching at the Moon, alongside UCLA professor and ceramicist Anna Sew Hoy.
+The exhibition was awarded "Best Thematic Group Show at an American Art Museum" by ARTnews.